• Skip to main content

 • When yogurt freezes, it will stick to the tray.
 Adding parchment paper makes sure you can remove the Greek yogurt bark with ease.
 Wax paper or foil works too.

-You really want to give this frozen yogurt snack a good 5 to 6 hours in the freezer.
-I left the bark overnight because the sun is at it again and having a laugh by roasting us.
+You want to give this frozen yogurt snack a minimum of 5 to 6 hours in the freezer.
+I like to freeze this overnight.

 Always store yogurt bark in an airtight container in the freezer.
 It will stay well for a couple of weeks (that is, if, and it’s a big if, it lasts that long).